mikolalysenko/mudb/src/rpc/README.md

 # rpc
-client-server RPC based on `MuSchema` that supports authentication and more
+schema-based RPC that supports authentication and more

 ## concepts